The Little Lame Prince and his Travelling Cloak: Plot

 He wondered about his mother and father.
 He wondered what happened to them.
 The lark stayed with him and lived right outside his skylight.
 He decided after seeing the running boy that he didn't want to fly around any more because it made him sad.
 A few months later he wondered if he will ever be the king as princes are supposed to.
 His nurse wrote on a paper "You ARE a king” and she finally wrote out his whole history for him.
 She was afraid to speak in case a spy heard her break the rule about not telling him.

 That night he used the cloak and asked it to show him not what he wanted to see but “what I SHOULD see.”
 The flying cloak took him to see the big city of Nomansland.
 A magpie came to fly next to him and spoke to him with a strangely familiar voice.
 The magpie shows him the palace – the biggest building he ever saw and showed him the regent King, his uncle – who had just died and was lying there looking like a wax figure.
 The bird showed him that the town was beginning to revolt.
 There was a revolution going on.
 He saw terrible fighting in the streets.
 He didn't want to see any more and he went home to his tower to sleep.
 When he woke up re realised his nurse was gone.
 He sees hoof prints outside his tower.
 He realises that the Black Knight came and got the nurse and took her away.
 He is alone in the tower for many days.

 He almost runs out of food and is very sad and lonely when one morning he hears a trumpet.
 A huge parade of people from the city had come to his tower.
 They were singing and celebrating for they had heard that he was alive.
-The nurse and the black night rode to the city to tell them about Prince Dolor.
+The nurse and the Black Knight rode to the city to tell them about Prince Dolor.
 He was crowned the new king.
 He rules the city for many years.
 When he gets old, he tells the people of the kingdom that he will leave and never come back.
 He gets on his cloak (which no one ever saw before) and flies away.